mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 ### How can I support MIT App Inventor?

-Please participate in the forums, and consider a donation to the foundation via [MIT Giving](https://giving.mit.edu/give/to?fundId=3832320).
+Please participate in the forums, and consider a donation to the foundation via <a href="https://giving.mit.edu/give/to?fundId=3832320" target="_blank">MIT Giving</a>.

 ### I want my school to use MIT App Inventor.
 How can I set that up?